 Birthstone Guide - Birthstones by Month

-You must know your birthstone clearly, the birthstone in the month of your birthday is usually used to bring you good luck.
+In addition to twelve constellations and zodiac signs, you must know your birthstone clearly, the birthstones in the month of your birthday is usually used to bring you good luck.
 Personalized a necklace with names and birthstones for yourself is a good choice.

 January birthstone: Garnet